netscaler/netscaler-k8s-ingress-controller/canary/README.md

                 username: <username>
               password: <password>

-    1. To set up Prometheus and [Grafana](https://grafana.com/), see the Prometheus and Grafana Integration section in [Citrix ADC Metrics Exporter](https://github.com/citrix/citrix-adc-metrics-exporter) and perform the steps.
+    1. To set up Prometheus and [Grafana](https://grafana.com/), see the Prometheus and Grafana Integration section in [Netscaler Metrics Exporter](https://github.com/citrix/citrix-adc-metrics-exporter) and perform the steps.

     1. To integrate Prometheus with Spinnaker, update the following values in the ``quick-install.yml`` file.